smebad/smebad/README.md

 # Hi there, I'm Ebad! 👋

 Welcome to my GitHub profile!
 I’m a passionate **Machine Learning**, **Data Science** enthusiast, and a learner of **AI technologies**.
-I love solving real-world problems using data and creating meaningful projects that showcase my journey in the field of tech
+I love solving real-world problems using data and creating meaningful projects that showcase my journey in the field of tech.

 ---